oracle/puppet-solaris_providers/README.md

 ### Notes
 Package installation is via Puppet Core package provider

 Solaris providers are shipped with Solaris in the oracle-solaris_providers IPS package and installed automatically with puppet.
-Use of the module from the Puppet Forge is possible.
-However, it will result in errors from pkg verify as the IPS oracle-solaris_providers package cannot be removed.
+Use of the module from this repo is possible but not addressed in this document.